 Decide on who will handle a customer’s digital identity

 Ensuring that a customer’s identity is verified, while also securing that digital identity requires significant investments while the inability to meet the standards may result in sanctions and loss of reputation.
-Companies with the resources should consider creating a dedicated compliance department.
-In the meantime, sourcing an identity verification service provider and focus on improving your customer experience can help you become compliance-ready.
+VASP crypto or any VASP business with the resources should consider creating a dedicated compliance department.
+In the meantime, sourcing an identity verification service provider and improving your customer experience can help you become compliance-ready.

 Build a branded identity verification into your product

 As as virtual asset service provider, you can leverage your digital native status by incorporating branded identity verification to ensure seamless onboarding.